philsrfn/port575/README.md

 ## Browser Access

-Accessing the endpoints directly in a web browser will display a simple HTML page with instructions, as the API is intended for programmatic use.
+Accessing the endpoints directly in a web browser will display a simple HTML page with instructions, as the API is intended.

-## Deployment Example

-This project includes an example deployment setup using `systemd` for process management and Nginx as a reverse proxy.
-Refer to the conversation history or standard Haskell/Nginx deployment practices for details.